 Based in the heart of NY, Advance Foot and Ankle Solutions offer the best treatment for fractures occurring at the toes or the forefoot.
-Look no further when you can have direct access to the globally acclaimed team of foot and ankle doctors, supervising & managing your toe fracture with compliance and compassion.
+Look no further when you can have direct access to the globally acclaimed team of foot and ankle doctors, who will speed up that broken toe’s healing to unimaginable degrees.

-Advance Foot and Ankle Solutions support team is absolutely attentive to your toe fracture issues.
+Advance Foot and Ankle Solutions support team is absolutely attentive to any issues you might have regarding your fractured toe’s recovery time.
 Call & book an appointment right away for a professionally healed toe.

 Toe Fracture: According To Your foot And Ankle Care Specialist

 The Arrangement Of The Toes In The Forefoot: The most distal part of the forefoot are the toes numbering 5 in a normal pentadactyl person.
 Out of these the first one consists of 2 phalanges while the rest comprise of 3 phalanges each, bringing the tally to 14 phalanges in all.

 All of these toes work together in a harmonious way to enable a foot to function normally.
 Damage or breakage of any of these can be a cause of extreme pain and restricted movement, altering your routine living pattern.
 The healing of a broken toe rarely requires surgery; you are required to practice rest and limited motion of the broken toe(s) and let the Mother Nature take its course.

 How Serious Is a Toe Fracture: Although fracture in the toe(s) are a common occurrence and seldom call for a foot and ankle care surgeon to intervene with the surgical process, there is a certain degree of importance attached to this condition.